-Industries stand as collateral for loans which are funneled to the owner.
-Firms borrow their profits as these cannot provide organic real returns (they borrow against the accounts of their customers or that of the state).
-A firm need only answer to the requirements of fashion: by doing so it gains access to loans.
-Sufficient funds are left in firm accounts to maintain the appearance of actual business until it is time for the firm to borrow again.
-Firms are collateral for large-scale debts and nothing more.
-Resource waste is the justification for the firm’s borrowing and for the firm itself.
+Industries’ promise of future returns stand as collateral for loans which are funneled to the owner.
+Firms borrow their profits as enterprises cannot earn organic, ongoing real returns (they must continually borrow against the accounts of their customers or that of the state).
+By answering to the transitory demands of fashion the firm gains access to loans.
+Sufficient funds are left in firm accounts to maintain the appearance of actual business until it is time to borrow again.
+Firms by themselves are collateral for nothing, they are abstract containers for promised potential in some undetermined future; the ‘promise’ becomes collateral for debts and nothing more.
+Resource waste-over-time is the justification for the firm’s borrowing as well as for the firm itself.

-A firm’s ‘secondary good’ is jobs provided for willing workers: centralized industry eliminates employment.
-The labor of entire communities is concentrated into a few firms, this reduction in labor is abstract ‘productivity’ a statistical artifact.
-The debt economy evolves to arbitrage: money- gaining money returns directly without the need for physical output or workers.
+A firm’s ‘secondary good’ is jobs provided for willing workers: however, centralized industry eliminates employment.
+The labor of entire communities is concentrated into a few firms, this reduction in labor is abstract ‘productivity’, a statistical artifact.
+The debtonomy evolves toward simple arbitrage: money gains money returns directly without the need for physical output or workers.
 The process enables tycoons while repressing the rest.

 Solution: Institutionalized Restraint